A Message from our Chair

 Chairman, Department of Psychiatry and Behavioral Sciences

-The Katherine Dexter McCormick and Stanley McCormick Memorial Professor
+Katharine Dexter McCormick and Stanley McCormick Memorial Professor

 The fundamental work of the Department occurs in our Divisions, the Major Laboratories and Clinical Translational Neurosciences Incubator, and the Chair’s Special Initiatives.

-The five Divisions are:
+The six Divisions are:

 - Child and Adolescent Psychiatry and Child Development